w3f/polkadot-wiki/docs/learn/xcm/fundamentals/multiasset.md

 interpret the blob in the way that the sender expects, which will require a common definition between the sender and the receiver, and may not be simple to achieve.
 Concrete identities use a `MultiLocation` to identify an asset unambiguously.
-For native assets (such as DOT), the asset is identified as the chain which mints the asset (the Polkadot Relay Chain in this case, which would be the location `..` from one of its parachains).
+For native assets (such as DOT), the asset is identified as the chain which mints the asset (the Polkadot relay chain in this case, which would be the location `..` from one of its parachains).
 Other assets (e.g. non-native assets or NFTs) can be identified by a `GeneralIndex` junction.
 Depending on the implementation of the encapsulating consensus system, the exact location may differ (e.g. `GeneralIndex(AssetID)` or